Skip to main content

 Other countries: request + documentation

-For many non-US/Canada countries, purchasing is a request-based flow:
+For many non-US/Canada countries, purchasing is a request-based flow rather than an instant checkout.

 • You select the country and number type (for example Local or Mobile).